European business group calls on China to end self-sufficiency strategy | ExBulletin

 While some foreign companies, such as those in the chemical sector, which have the technology that China needs, are being encouraged, others are not, according to the House report.

-Some foreign suppliers of network equipment and services told the House that “exit from the market is inevitable” due to increased surveillance for reasons of national security.
-Health equipment suppliers, for example, are sometimes unable to sell because hospitals are trying to “buy Chinese,” Wuttke said.
+Some foreign suppliers of network equipment and services have told the House that exit from the market is inevitable due to increased surveillance for national security reasons.
+Health equipment suppliers, for example, are sometimes unable to sell because hospitals try to buy from Chinese, Wuttke said.

 The report also urged China to defuse tit-for-tat sanctions against Europeans that hamper ratification of a key investment deal with the European Union.